carbon-language/carbon-lang/llvm/docs/LangRef.rst

 The '``icmp``' instruction takes three operands.
 The first operand is the condition code indicating the kind of comparison to perform.
 It is not a value, just a keyword.
-The possible condition code are:
+The possible condition codes are:

 #. ``eq``: equal
 #. ``ne``: not equal